hotosm/docs/docs/projects/future-plans.md

     Before embarking on these plugin ideas, we should first assess if there is an actual need amongst communities first.
 Nothing worse than developing something that isn't actually needed / wanted.

+### XLSForm Builder & Repository

+Two problems:

+1. XLSForms can be a bit tricky to build directly.
+Via a drag-and-drop web-ui would be easier.
+2. Lots of duplication of XLSForms across projects.
+People would benefit from a centralised place to access some existing XLSForms.

+Idea:

+- We create a basic website that has an embedded form builder.
+- The website also acts as an XLSForm resository, where any user can upload and contribute the XLSForm they designed, along with a description for what they were mapping.
+- The form builder part should be a web component, so it can also be embedded into other sites too.